What are the Top 5 Misconceptions of Teletherapy?

 But not everything can be done over a screen, right?

-Some parents may be unsure whether Speech, Occupational, Physical Therapy or Social Work provided electronically would work for their child.
+Some parents may be unsure whether Speech, Occupational, or Physical Therapy provided electronically would work for their child.
 While staying safe during a pandemic and having easily accessible services is important to them, they also want to get their children the help they need in the most effective way possible.
 The truth?
 For most children needing therapy, telehealth does exactly that.

 Here are the top 5 misconceptions of teletherapy, debunked.